alexmickelson/canvasManagement/README.md

 multi-section support for due dates/times

-better error handling when files are unparseable
+better error handling when files are unparsable

 websocket server to watch file system for changes, notify frontend it should invalidate cache